DeuterGraves/99_bottles_oop/code_along_notes.md

 ### 2.2: Writing the First Test

-"Despite its apparent import, the choice you make here" [regarding: the choice of what to test first.]
+>Despite its apparent import, the choice you make here hardly matters [regarding: the choice of what to test first.]

-- consider the problem
+* consider the problem
-- sketch out an overall plan
+* sketch out an overall plan
-- pick a starting place and get going
+* pick a starting place and get going

 In writing the test, they considered the API that might be created and felt it might have:
-- verse(n) return lyrics for verse with bottle count `n`
+* verse(n) return lyrics for verse with bottle count `n`
-- verses(a, b) return lyrics for verses a-b
+* verses(a, b) return lyrics for verses a*b
-- song return lyrics for the whole song.
+* song return lyrics for the whole song.

 **HOT TIP**
-- Ruby programmers by convention use `_` to "name" an unused argument.
+Ruby programmers by convention use `_` to "name" an unused argument.
 It will let you create a method that takes an argument without determining what that argument should be so that you can proceed in TDD and get a new test failure to move forward with.

 ### 2.4: Tolerating Duplication

-"As tests get more specific, code should become more generic"
+>As tests get more specific, code should become more generic"

-- code becomes more generic by becoming more abstract.
+* code becomes more generic by becoming more abstract.
-- DRYing out code can make it more abstract
+* DRYing out code can make it more abstract

 Pluralization is a red herring - it seems important, because you have incomplete information